GioF71/tidal-connect/README.md

 sudo usermod -a -G docker pi
 ```

-Logoff your current ssh session, then log back.
-In my case, I have a Hifiberry Dac+ Pro Hat, so when I use the command:
+Logoff your current ssh session, then log back in.
+On my Moode box, I have a Hifiberry Dac+ Pro Hat, so when I use the command:

 ```text
 cat /proc/asound/cards